han97lister/QA_Final_clinic/README.md

 Here is a more in-depth view of our Kubernetes Cluster configuration, from an end user perspective:
 ![cluster][cluster]  \
 _Configuration of a K8s cluster_
-It shows a clear illustration of how all traffic is directed towards our NGINX load balancer and reverse proxy in order to delegate accordingly to our front-end and back-end pods which are able to store data within the mysql database.
+The cluster diagram illustrates how all traffic is directed towards our NGINX load balancer and reverse proxy in order to delegate accordingly to our front-end and back-end pods which are able to store data within the MySQL database.

 ### Risk Assessment